 The federal minimum wage is $7.25 per hour, for example, and our hourly earnings ranged from 41 cents to $2.03.NerdWallet – Surveys for Money: Here’s What We Earned

 Let me make something very clear – the most money they made per hour from doing surveys was $2.03 per hour.
 That’s an incredibly low amount – much lower than if you simply took a minimum wage job.
 Take a look at the chart below – it takes the highest cash-out possible from taking surveys from the NerdWallet study, and compares it to what you would make from a minimum wage job:

 |Hours||Taking Online Surveys||Minimum Wage Job|

-Even if you made the most money per hour from taking surveys and were super efficient, you still would make just a fraction of the money you would make from a minimum wage job.
+Even if you made the most money per hour (which is already unlikely to happen) from taking surveys and were super efficient, you still would make just a fraction of the income you would make from a minimum wage job.

 Avoid Common Survey Scams

 It’s common to expect a survey to collect your email, so I’d recommend to always create a throwaway email before you fill out a survey online (you can use 10minutemail.com, or create a new Gmail account just for the sole purpose of creating surveys).

 If a survey requires you to pay money or enter your credit card details before you can submit the survey, it is a scam.
 Do not pay to take surveys – surveys should be paying you!

 Yes, there are survey websites that you can earn money from, but keep in mind – you’re much better off getting familiar with other money making methods instead of taking online surveys.
 Nerdwallet has a full list of reviews for various survey websites if you really want to try your luck with surveys.